blaserlab/datascience.curriculum/docs/index.md

-### Welcome to the Computational Data Analysis Course
+### Welcome to the Blaser Lab Computational Data Analysis Course

 This course is designed to help you improve your data management and analysis skills.
 The skills you will learn can be used for everything